dvargas92495/terraform-aws-email/README.md

 ## Inputs
 - `domain` - The domain the email address will be associated with.
 - `zone_id` - The zone id to attach the domain to.
+- `forward_to` - The email address to forward emails to.
 - `tags` - tags to add on to created resources

 ## Output